Skip to Content

 Even an uncontested divorce can become fraught with legal issues.
 If you are divorcing in North Carolina, our divorce attorneys can help you.
 We can assist you with any aspect of your divorce, including child custody, equitable property division, and more.
 Our family law attorneys can also help you if your divorce involves domestic violence.

 You do not need to handle your divorce without help.
-Reach out to our law offices at (704) 870-0340 to get started on your case.
+Reach out to the Law Office of Kelli Y. Allen, PLLC at (704) 870-0340 to get started on your case.
+Our divorce attorneys in Charlotte, NC are ready to speak with you.

 Divorce in North Carolina